International Seaways Announces Refinancing Of Six Vessels | Hellenic Shipping News Worldwide

 International Seaways Announces Refinancing Of Six Vessels

-International Seaways, Inc., one of the largest tanker companies worldwide providing energy transportation services for crude oil and petroleum products, today announced that it has signed agreements with Ocean Yield ASA (“Ocean Yield”) for the refinancing of six vessels in attractively structured sale leaseback transactions.
+International Seaways, Inc. (NYSE: INSW) (the “Company” or “INSW”), one of the largest tanker companies worldwide providing energy transportation services for crude oil and petroleum products, today announced that it has signed agreements with Ocean Yield ASA (“Ocean Yield”) for the refinancing of six vessels in attractively structured sale leaseback transactions.

 The bareboat charter-in lease agreements for the six modern scrubber-fitted VLCCs (Seaways Tybee, Seaways Triton, Seaways Cape Henry, Seaways Hendricks, Seaways Liberty, and Seaways Diamond Head) are for a period of 10 years with purchase obligations at expiry with terms and conditions in-line with International Seaways’ existing debt facilities.